TURKEY – Mediterranean West (Antalya, Isparta, Burdur, Alanya)

 ARCHAEOLOGICAL SITE of PERGE.
 Tentative WHS (06/02/2009)

-Ancient Perge is famous by the fact that when Saint Paul started his journeys, he visited Perge in 46 AD. and preached his first sermon here.
-That is why it became an important city for the Christians during Byzantine period.
+Ancient Perge is famous as Saint Paul visited Perge in 46 AD and preached his first sermon here.
+That is why it became an important city for the Christians during the Byzantine period.

-City Walls: There are two walls that run parallel to each other have become the symbol of Perge and are dated to the 3rd century BC.
+City Walls: Two walls that run parallel to each other have become the symbol of Perge and are dated to the 3rd century BC.
 The oldest gate of the city is in these walls as well as two towers, all from the Hellenistic period.
 After the Hellenistic gate comes a colonnaded street.

 ANTALYA